YouGov-Data/covid-19-tracker/README.md

 # Imperial College London YouGov Covid 19 Behaviour Tracker Data Hub
+3rd March 2021: We have replaced Netherlands with the USA from this point onwards.

 4th February 2021: Data from Israel was added from this wave and going forward.
 It is nationally representative of Israeli citizens only.
 Israel replaces Finland.